 What is a mortgage and how does it work?

 Unless you’re one of the lucky few who has enough to pay for a home outright, you will need to borrow the money to pay for your new home.
-A mortgage is basically a loan specifically designed to help people buy a property.
+A mortgage is basically a loan specifically designed to help people buy a property and is secured on the property.
 As the mortgage loan is likely to be such a big sum of money, you can repay the amount you borrow monthly over a much longer period of time than a standard loan – usually the repayment term can be up to 30 years.